QinyanGong/MScRoboticsandComputationDissertation/Weekwise Diary/Week8.md

 # Remove the environment
 conda env remove --name myenv

+# Clear Conda Cache and Reinstall:
+# Clear the Conda cache and reinstall PyTorch.
+This ensures any corrupted or incomplete packages are removed:
+conda clean --all
+conda uninstall pytorch torchvision torchaudio conda install pytorch torchvision torchaudio cudatoolkit=11.8 -c pytorch -c nvidia

 # Verify that the environment has been removed
 conda env list
 ```